nimiq/hub/docs/api-methods/15_create-cashlink.md

 # Create Cashlink
 {: .no_toc }

-A Cashlink is a special form of sending NIM in form of a link.
-All the information is included in the link, non is stored on third-party servers or the clouds -- it's truly non-custodial.
+A Cashlink is a special way of sending NIM in form of a link.
+All the information about the NIM being sent is included in the link, non is stored on third-party servers or the clouds -- it's truly non-custodial.
-The `createCashlink()` method creates such a link and charges it with NIM.
+The `createCashlink()` method allows the user to create such a link and charge it with NIM.

-This will open a pop-up for the user to select the address to send from &mdash;
+Calling this method will open a pop-up for the user to select the address to charge the Cashlink from &mdash;
 or cancel the request.
-During the payment process, the signed transaction is sent (relayed) to the network but also returned to the caller, e.g. for processing in your site, storage on your server or re-submittal.

 ## Table of Contents
 {: .no_toc .text-delta }